 Changing hearts and minds

 We believe it’s time to change your employees’ perspectives – so they can learn to love your CRM.
-That’s why I interviewed Darren and Trevor of Spitfire Inbound: to give their perspectives on how they’ve seen HubSpot CRM training change organisations for the better.
+That’s why I interviewed our team, to give their perspectives on how they’ve seen HubSpot CRM training change organisations for the better.

 We realise it may sound corny or implausible or a bit like we’re drinking some weird CRM Kool-Aid, but we believe in the possibility of a CRM to actually make business better because we’ve seen it happen and we know how to make it happen for you.